How to Freeze Your Credit and Stop Identity Theft Cold

 If you need to apply for credit, you can temporarily unfreeze your report.
 You have two options:

-Once removed, lenders can access your report again just like before the freeze was in place.
+Once removed, lenders can access your credit report again just as they could before the freeze was in place.
+There is no waiting period and no impact on your credit score either way.

 Downsides and limitations